Hayden1204/ClassiClient/readme.md

 iOS version will have issues as it's incomplete and only tested in iOS Simulator

-NOTE: If you are distributing a modified version, **please change the bundle ID from `com.classicube.ios.client` to something else** - otherwise iOS users won't be able to have both ClassiCube and your modified version installed at the same time on their iOS device
+NOTE: If you are distributing a modified version, **please change the bundle ID from `com.classiclient.ios.client` to something else** - otherwise iOS users won't be able to have both ClassiClient and your modified version installed at the same time on their iOS device

 ##### Using Xcode GUI